ssbc/ssb-group-exclusion-spec/README.md

 directly succeeding `L`, then this peer MUST NOT perform the exclusion, but SHOULD select `L2` as preferred over `L`.

+// TODO need to address the case where there has been additions (as we discuss in 4.5)

 However, it is possible that two or more peers perform exclusions, which leads to forked epochs with the same membership, where the rules from section 4.4. would apply in order to resolve that situation.